-CARL WARE, age 60, retired from The Coca-Cola Company in February 2003.
-Mr. Ware served as Executive Vice President, Public Affairs and Administration for The Coca-Cola Company from January 2000 to February 2003.
+CARL WARE, age 61, retired from The Coca-Cola Company in February 2003.
+Mr. Ware served as Executive Vice President, Public Affairs and Administration for The Coca-Cola Company, from January 2000 to February 2003.
 He served as President of the Africa Group of The Coca-Cola Company from January 1993 to January 2000.
 Mr. Ware has been a director of the Company since February 2000.
-Mr. Ware is a director of The Georgia Power Company, a public utility, ChevronTexaco Corp., a petroleum products company, and National Life of Vermont Financial Corporation, an insurance company.
+Mr. Ware is a director of ChevronTexaco Corp., a petroleum products company, and Cummins Inc., an engine manufacturer and distributor.
 Mr. Ware is a member of the Finance Committee.

-DENNIS A. WICKER, age 51, has been a partner in the Raleigh, North Carolina office of the law firm of Helms Mulliss & Wicker, PLLC since 2001.
+DENNIS A. WICKER, age 52, has been a partner in the Raleigh, North Carolina office of the law firm of Helms Mulliss & Wicker, PLLC since 2001.
 He served as Lt.
-Governor of North Carolina from 1993 to 2001.
+Governor of the State of North Carolina from 1993 to 2001.
 Mr. Wicker served as Chairman of North Carolina Community Colleges and as Chairman of North Carolina's Technology Council.
-Mr. Wicker also serves as a director of First Bancorp.
+Mr. Wicker also serves as a director of First Bancorp and Air T, Inc., an air transportation services company.
 Mr. Wicker has been a director of the Company since May 2001.
 Mr. Wicker is Chairman of the Compensation Committee and a member of the Executive Committee and Audit Committee.

 J. Frank Harrison, III and Deborah S. Harrison are brother and sister.
-In accordance with the operating agreement of J. Frank Harrison Family, LLC and certain trusts for the benefit of certain relatives of the late J. Frank Harrison, Jr., J. Frank Harrison, III intends to vote the shares of the Company's stock owned or controlled by such entities for the election of Ms. Harrison to the Company's Board of Directors.
+In accordance with the operating agreement of J. Frank Harrison Family, LLC and certain trusts for the benefit of certain relatives of the late J. Frank Harrison, Jr., Mr. Harrison, III intends to vote the shares of the Company's stock owned or controlled by such entities for the election of Ms. Harrison to the Company's Board of Directors.